falfiya/steam-minimal-archivist/README.md

 *Unfancy Steam Archivist*

-I'd like having records of my playtime on certain days and I don't think Steam keeps track of that, at least not publicly.
-Set this up to run periodically to keep running snapshots of your playtime!
+Steam doesn't keep track of play-time on specific dates so let's do it ourselves. `steam-minimal-archivist` takes a snapshot of your Steam play-time per game, along with some other stuff.

+I recommend setting it up to run periodically.
+Maybe have it run on login, or run once a day.
+Do it whenever it suits you.
 Mine runs whenever my computer is idle for more than 15 minutes using the Windows® Task Scheduler.

 ## Requirements